-If you don't have any prior knowledge on statistics and econometrics, you can use the following textbook that I use for my undergraduate class.
+If you don't have any prior knowledge on statistics and econometrics, you are strongly encouraged to use the following textbook, and it is included in the Niner Course Pack.

 Camm, Cochran, Fry, Ohlmann, and Ohlmann.
-Business Analytics, 4th edition.
+Business Analytics, 5th edition.
 Cengage